mouseless/baked/docs/architecture/README.md

 and/or façade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.

+> :information_source:
+>
+> Another perspective to define whether a component is a layer or not is that;
+>
+> If it introduces an internal system component like a database, message queue
+> server, web server, a framework; then it __is__ a layer.
+>
-Another perspective to define whether a component is a layer or not is that, if it introduces an internal system component like a database, message queue server, web server, a framework; then it is a layer.
-If it is a cloud service that your software depends on, then it should __not__ be a layer.
-External system components are defined as feature implementations (adapters) which we'll cover in the next section.
+> If it is a cloud service that your software depends on, then it should
+> __not__ be a layer.
+External system components are defined as feature
+> implementations (adapters) which we'll cover in the next section.

 ## Feature